Why Do You Call Yourself Disabled?

 Your Problem or Their's

 The second question is how open are you to those who don’t care about this whole discussion.
 You see them occasionally living their life to the best of their ability.
 They are not righteous.
 They’re not here to show off.
 They are not obsessed.
-They are comfortable with what they have and have the gracefulness and the humility to not to be angry at what they fail at.
-It is not measuring what you can and can’t do nor if you compare your self to other people.
+They are comfortable with what they have and have the gracefulness and the humility to not be angry at what they fail at.
+It is not measuring what you can and can’t do nor if you compare yourself to other people.
 People who do not consider themselves disabled are not comparing themselves to other people.
 They may have goals but they are their own goals.
 They do not think about things they can’t do anymore that they compare themselves with others.
 Their self-confidence is not tied up in other people.
 If someone calls them slow or something even more derogatory like a cripple they ignored it.
 Their goal is to fight their fear and challenge themselves with something new every day.
 They have an internal sense of who they are and what they can do.
-They may say they are limited only by their fears and do not look at their lives in terms of the tragedies but rather the accomplishments.
+They may say they are limited only by their fears and do not look at their lives in terms of the tragedies but rather their accomplishments.
 You are as disabled as you think you are.

 Changing Your Perspective

 Lastly, we have to accept that there is a grief process we all have to go through.
 It is our loss and our reevaluation of what we are and what we have to do differently.
 At some point, we must decide that it is entirely up to us to accept our limitations without condemning us to be disabled.